The US's One-China Policy Explained

-President-elect Donald Trump's unprecedented phone call with the leader of Taiwan on Friday, followed by his anti-China tweets on Sunday, signal strongly that upon taking office next month he could seek to deviate from America's long-standing one-China policy.
+— -- Then-President-elect Donald Trump's unprecedented phone conversation with the leader of Taiwan in December, followed by his anti-China tweets, signaled strongly that upon becoming president he could seek to deviate from America's long-standing one-China policy.

-Trump's phone call with Taiwanese President Tsai Ing-wen on Friday (which he says was initiated by Taiwan) prompted headlines across the U.S. that Trump had broken with decades-old policy and even forced the White House to respond and affirm its commitment to current policy.
+Trump's December phone conversation with Taiwanese President Tsai Ing-wen prompted headlines across the United States that Trump had broken with a decades-old policy and even forced the Obama administration to respond and affirm its commitment to the one-China current policy.

 Since the signing of the Taiwan Relations Act in 1979, it has been the policy of the United States to recognize Taiwan as part of China.